genesistoxical/pruebas/README.md

 <br>

-`Version 2.1.2` includes minor updates to the **About** window: The setting for sizes included within the icon is now called **Format** instead of **Icons**, to avoid confusion.
+`Version 2.1.2` includes minor updates to the **About** window: the setting for choosing sizes to include within the icon has been renamed to **Format** instead of **Icons**.
+This to avoid confusion.

-Also updated was an issue in an attribution link, as well as other small changes to code variables.
+Updated an issue with an attribution link and removed an unused control.
+As well as other small changes to the code variables.

 ## License
 **MIT License**